dzervoudakes/user-management/README.md

 ### Database and Server Setup

-- Ensure `Docker` is installed and running
+- Ensure that `Docker` is installed and running
 - In your terminal, `cd` into the `server` directory and run `npm install`
 - From the project root, open your terminal and run `docker compose up`
   - Seed data for `admins` and `users` will be populated in the database automatically